Kencastr0/kencastr0/README.md

 ###

 <p align="left">👋 Hi!
 I'm Ken, a Junior Software Developer specializing in HTML5, CSS3, Tailwind CSS, JavaScript, and Astro.
 I develop impactful and effective websites for a variety of clients, working in teams and communicating effectively.<br><br>🚀 My goal is to create modern, high-performance web solutions.
-I also have experience in graphic design, branding, and UI, using tools like Figma, Adobe Illustrator, and Photoshop.
+I also have experience in graphic design, branding, and UI, using tools like Figma.
 I value leadership and collaboration to ensure a smooth and attractive user experience.
 Let's collaborate on your next web project to bring your vision to life!</p>

 ###

-<h2 align="left">I code with</h2>
+<h2 align="left">I work with</h2>

 ###